 Second, it is easy to tell between new fruit-producing canes and old branches in the winter.
 Old branches will be gray and peeling, while new branches will be smooth and reddish.
 You’ll remove dead branches, but not the new growth.

 Blueberry pruning is a little bit different than pruning grapes or apples.
-Severe pruning is just fine in grapes, and it is common to cut back canes in length.
-In contrast, moderate pruning is a better approach for blueberries.
+Severe pruning is just fine in grapes, but you’ll need a more moderate approach for blueberries.

 Cutting back one year old canes from the previous season will remove fruit buds, not encourage new growth.
 The bush after pruning would have no fruit buds.
 Instead, blueberry pruning is supposed to remove unproductive canes.